v-hirak/explaining-MT-difficulty/README.md

 ### Type/Token Ratio Measures Calculated on FLORES+

 Using the [LexicalRichness](https://github.com/lsys/LexicalRichness), we calculate three TTR measures using 997 sentences from the FLORES+ `dev` split for all 212 languages.
+Higher values indicate higher morphological complexity.

 - `ttr_flores`: type/token ratio, calculated as $TTR=t/w$, where $t$ is the number of unique word types and $w$ is the total number of words.
 - `rttr_flores`: root type/token ratio, calculated as $RTTR=t/\sqrt{w}$.
 - `mattr_flores`: moving average type/token ratio, calculated as an average of TTR values computed on fixed-length text chunks.
 We use the window size of 500 word tokens.

+### Precalculated Morphological Complexity Measures

+Eight continuous morphological complexity measures from [Çöltekin and Rama (2023)](https://www.degruyter.com/document/doi/10.1515/lingvan-2021-0007/html), available for 34 languages.
+Higher values indicate higher morphological complexity.

+- `ttr`: type/token ratio.
+- `msp`: mean size of paradigm.
+- `ws`: information in word structure.
+- `wh`: word entropy.
+- `lh`: lemma entropy.
+- `is`: inflectional synthesis.
+- `mfh`: morphological feature entropy.
+- `-ia`: negative inflection accuracy.